TheLeprechaun25/TheLeprechaun25.github.io/_posts/2026-01-27-introduction-nco.md

 ### Supervised learning (imitation)

-When you have a strong teacher (exact for small \(N\), heuristic for large \(N\)), imitation can be stable and efficient.
+When you have a strong teacher (exact solvers for small $N$, heuristics for large $N$), imitation can be stable and efficient.
 For constructive models the teacher might be an optimal tour (but there are many equivalent permutations); for improvement models the teacher is often “best move in a neighborhood”.

 A recurring issue is **ambiguity**: many actions can be equally good.
 Good objectives handle ties explicitly (set-valued targets, soft aggregation) rather than forcing an arbitrary single label.